-An option that gives the buyer (holder) the right, but not the obligation, to buy a futures contract (enter into a long futures position) or physical commodity for a specified price within a specified period of time in exchange for a one-time premium payment.
+An option that gives the buyer (holder) the right, but not the obligation, to buy an underlying asset (often a futures contract, that is, enter into a long futures position) or physical commodity for a specified price within a specified period of time in exchange for a one-time premium payment.

 * see also put option

 Commodity trading and risk management is a subject that is necessarily complicated, and is becoming more so.
 The Energy Risk Glossary seeks to disentangle and clarify the jargon by providing definitions of commonly used energy and commodity market terms.

 These include definitions related to a variety of underlying energy products, as well as technical terms about the many instruments and benchmarks used by energy market participants.

 Many of the most recent terms to have been added to our glossary stem from the actions of regulators since the 2008 global financial crisis.
 The onset of rules, such as the US Dodd-Frank Act and European Market Infrastructure Regulation, has markedly increased the cost and complexity associated with commodity trading.
 Perhaps they have also increased the need for a handy reference guide such as this.

 The glossary is extensively cross-referenced, making for easy and thorough searches.
 We hope you find the latest edition of the Energy Risk Glossary to be a useful resource.

 ABSTRACT In this paper, we study the evolution over time of the correlation structure of equity returns by means of a filtered-network approach and use this to investigate persistency and recurrences...

 Stays will extend to buy-side, repo, and securities lending, says BoE’s Gracie